Short on time? Here is the best adware removal tool:

 McAfee’s VPN is also very good — it kept my IP hidden while browsing, preventing companies from collecting my information for advertising and making sure my data stays safe even when connecting to unsecured Wi-Fi networks.

 McAfee has several plans to choose from, and the main difference between the plans is the number of devices covered.
-McAfee Individual covers just 1 device, McAfee Multi-Device provides protection for up to 5 devices, and McAfee Family has coverage for up to 10 devices.
+McAfee Basic covers just 1 device, McAfee Plus provides protection for up to 5 devices, and McAfee Premium has coverage for up to 10 devices.

 McAfee has excellent adware removal capabilities — it removed all the adware samples I placed on my devices, and it prevented new adware from infecting my system.
 McAfee also comes with a really good anti-malware scanner (100% detection rates against test malware), anti-phishing protection, a network scanner, and a VPN with unlimited data.
 McAfee offers protection for 1, 5, or 10 devices, and all purchases come with a risk-free 30-day money-back guarantee.